 We have reached agreement with Wellington City Council on our future involvement in the Basin Reserve.
-The Council is proceeding to consider the establishment of a new Basin Reserve Trust with Cricket Wellington managing the venue.
+The Council has agreed to establish a new Basin Reserve Trust with Cricket Wellington managing the venue.
+While the new Trust is not yet in place, the financial impacts of the agreement have taken effect from 1 July 2004.